 We recruited 31 HCs and 26 GDs.
-Seven participants (4 HCs) were excluded due to technical failure in one of two sessions, and 7 HCs and 1 GD were excluded because performance on the task indicated a lack of motivation: they repeated their choices ('stay') on >90% of the trials in at least one of the sessions.
+Nine participants (6 HCs) were excluded due to technical failure in one of two sessions, and 5 HCs and 1 GD were excluded because performance on the task indicated a lack of motivation: they repeated their choices ('stay') on > 90 % of the trials in at least one of the sessions.
 Thus, all analyses were performed on data from 20 HCs and 22 GD patients.
 GD patients were recruited from a local addiction treatment center (Jellinek, Amsterdam) and included if they were recently diagnosed with and started therapy for GD, but were not obliged to abstain from gambling.
-All subjects underwent a structured psychiatric interview [Mini-International Neuropsychiatric Interview-Plus] (Sheehan, Lecrubier, & Sheehan, 1998), which further confirmed criteria for DSM-5 Gambling Disorder in the GD group, or the lack thereof in HCs.
+All subjects underwent a structured psychiatric interview [Mini-International Neuropsychiatric Interview-Plus] (Sheehan et al., 1998), which further confirmed criteria for DSM-5 Gambling Disorder in the GD group, or the lack thereof in HCs.
 Exclusion criteria for all subjects included: lifetime history of bipolar disorder, anxiety disorder, obsessive-compulsive disorder or schizophrenia; past six-month history of major depressive episode; current or past-year substance use disorder; current psychiatric treatment (except treatment for GD in GD patients); the use of any psychotropic medication; positive alcohol breath test or urine screen for (meth)amphetamines, benzodiazepines, opioids, cocaine, ecstasy, PCP, methadone or cannabis; history or current treatment for neurological disorders; major physical disorders; brain trauma; exposure to neurotoxic factors; colorblindness; or any contraindications for MRI.
 One subject (GD patient) tested positive on THC use, but because marijuana use occurred once, seven days prior to participation, and there was no history of dependence, this subject was included for further analyses.

 All subjects provided written informed consent before participation.
-The study was approved by the Ethical Review Board of the Academic Medical Center and procedures were in accordance with the Declaration of Helsinki.
-Participants were reimbursed with 100€ plus additional task earnings (50€ on average) for their participation.
+The study procedures were in accordance with the Declaration of Helsinki and approved by the local Ethical Review Board.
+Participants were reimbursed with 100ε (\sim £10/h) for their time plus additional task earnings (50€ on average in total; twice £15 for the two-step task and £20 for the other task).